Criminal Minded: Release

-Initially, the album sold at least several hundred thousand copies; however, the relationship between the group and B-Boy Records quickly deteriorated when the label, headed by Jack Allen and Bill Kamarra, was allegedly slow to pay royalties.
+The relationship between the group and B-Boy Records quickly deteriorated.
+KRS-One sued the label for failing to pay royalties.
 A lawsuit was launched, which was eventually settled out-of-court.
 Having left B-Boy Records, new friend Ice-T introduced BDP to Warner Bros.
 Records' Benny Medina, head of the label's Black-music division, who promptly agreed to sign the duo in principle to a new record deal.
 However, the Warner Brothers deal was later rescinded after Scott La Rock's murder.